beehive-lab/ProtonVM/README.md

 This project extends this simple bytecode interpreter to study the feasibility of  running, as efficiently as possible, parallel bytecode interpreters on heterogeneous computer architectures.

+ProtonVM currently runs integer arithmetic only.
+A possible extension is to include `fp32` and `fp64` math arithmetic and support complex math operations.
+This way we could take advantage of the compute-power of modern GPUs, and DSPs available on FPGAs.

 ProtonVM has been presented at [MoreVMs 2020](https://www.youtube.com/watch?v=mok6crMdKgI) and it has been executed on NVIDIA GPUs, Intel HD Graphics and Xilinx FPGAs.

 ### Bytecode Instructions